ShaunCurtis/Blazr.BaseData/readme.md

 A.K.A. - Get your data out your components.

-This article describes how to build a structured data pipeline for a Blazor database applicatuon.
+This article describes how to build a structured data pipeline for a Blazor database application.

-The fundimental root cause of many developer's problems in Blazor is data pipeline design.
+The fundimental root cause of many problems in Blazor is data pipeline design.
 Specifically, retrieving, managing and interacting with data in the UI.

 On StackOverflow and other forums a typical question goes like this: How do I wire up components B and C to the data in A?
 How does B tell A to update the data, and how do you tell C that the data has been updated?
 Or I've created the necessary wiring for the above, plastered calls to `StateHasChanged` all over the place, and still can't make it work.